 - i.
-Whether it is physically practicable to provide the required parking or loading spaces on the site in terms of the existing location of buildings, access to the road, topography and utility location. - ii.
+Whether it is physically practicable to provide the required loading spaces on the site in terms of the existing location of buildings, access to the road, topography and utility location. - ii.
 Whether there is an adequate alternative supply of parking or loading spaces in the vicinity.
 In general on-street parking is not considered an alternative. - iii.
 Whether there is another site in the immediate vicinity that has available parking or loading spaces which are not required at the same time as the proposed activity.
 In such a situation the Council may require the associated parking or loading spaces to be secured in some manner. - iv.
 Whether a demonstrably less than normal incidence of parking or loading will be generated by the proposal, such as due to specific business practice, type of customer, bus transportation. - v.
-Whether the Council is anticipating providing public car-parking that would serve the vicinity of the activity, and whether a cash payment towards such public car-parking can be made in lieu of part or all of the parking requirement. - vi.
-Whether a significant adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required parking or loading space. - vii.
+Whether the Council is anticipating providing public car-parking that would serve the vicinity of the activity. - vi.
+Whether a significant adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required loading space.

+- vii.
 The extent to which the safety and efficiency of the surrounding roading network would be measurably adversely affected by parked and manoeuvring vehicles on the roads. - viii.
-Any cumulative effect of the lack of on-site parking and loading spaces in conjunction with other activities in the vicinity, not providing the required number of parking or loading spaces. - ix.
+Any cumulative effect of the lack of on-site parking and loading spaces in conjunction with other activities in the vicinity, not providing the required number of loading spaces. - ix.
 Cycle Parking The extent to which alternative, secure, covered parking is available which is within easy walking distance of the development, and whether the parking can be provided and maintained in a jointly used cycle parking area.